harshadsavle/mobile_price_range_prediction/README.md

 Executable Files:

-* mobile_price_range_prediction_Apoorva_KR.ipynb - Includes all functions required for classification operations and generates the model.h5 file after execution.
+* data_mobile_price_range.ipynb - Includes all functions required for classification operations and generates the model.h5 file after execution.

 * data_mobile_price_range.ipynb - after execution, evaluation is done on the unseen data as in confusion_matrix.txt.